 In 2011, renovations began on the current tasting room, located in the Daily Drover Telegram Building across the street from the original Amigoni location.
 This was the former home for the livestock industry’s trade publication, the Daily Drover Telegram.
 In May of 2012, renovations were complete and the new tasting room opened with an event space.
-In 2017, production was moved from a nearby facility to the Telegram building.

 Guests can tour our facility by appointment six days a week.
 Our tours take you behind the scenes in our production facility, where you’ll learn about the winemaking process from grape to bottle.